 The capabilities provided by Xen virtualization can also be used to enable new features and improve old ones.
 The isolation, i.e. sandbox them, so that a breach or failure in one VM is limited to that VM alone.
 Not even security vulnerabilities in the VM’s OS would result in the compromise of functions in another VM, providing an in-depth defense.

 Virtualization can be used to reduce program risk by providing means to reconcile contradictory requirements.
-The most obvious example being the case where two pre-existing applications are needed for a product, but where each were developed to run on a different RTOS.
-In this case the contradictory requirements are regarding the OS to use.
+The most obvious example is the case where two pre-existing applications are needed for a product, but where each was developed to run on a different RTOS.
+In this case, the contradictory requirements are regarding the OS to use.
 Other examples including different safety or security levels, where isolation allows you to avoid having to develop all your software to the highest level, or using software functions with different license agreements.

-Long lived programs can also benefit from the ability to add new VMs to the system at a later date, creating a path for future updates.
-Likewise, in a system using VMs, it becomes easier to migrate to newer hardware, especially if the hardware supports backward compatibility, like the ARMv8 does for the ARMv7.
-Even if it isn’t, thanks to Moore’s Law, never processors will have even greater processing capabilities, and emulation can be used in an VM to provide the environment necessary to run legacy software.
+Long-lived programs can also benefit from the ability to add new VMs to the system at a later date, creating a path for future updates.
+Likewise, in a system using VMs, it becomes easier to migrate to newer hardware, especially if the hardware supports backward compatibility like the ARMv8 does for the ARMv7.
+Even if it isn’t, thanks to Moore’s Law, never processors will have even greater processing capabilities, and emulation can be used in a VM to provide the environment necessary to run legacy software.